soniajoseph/soniajoseph/_posts/2019-06-20-neural-dynamics-primer.md

 So how do Hopfield networks relate to human memory?

 Say you bite into a mint chocolate chip ice cream cone.
 That ice cream cone could be represented as a vector (-1, -1, -1, -1).
-Now say that for some reason, there is a deeply memorable mint chocolate chip ice cream cone from childhood-- perhaps you were eating it with your parents annd the memory has strong emotional saliency-- represented by (-1, -1, -1, 1).
+Now say that for some reason, there is a deeply memorable mint chocolate chip ice cream cone from childhood-- perhaps you were eating it with your parents and the memory has strong emotional saliency-- represented by (-1, -1, -1, 1).
 As you bite into today's ice cream cone, you find yourself thinking of the mint chocolate chip ice cream cone from years' past.
 What happened?
 The starting point memory (-1, -1, -1, -1) converged to the system's attractor state (-1, -1, -1, 1).

 <figure style="width: 300px" class="align-left">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/00/Recette_pour_la_Madeleine.jpg/1024px-Recette_pour_la_Madeleine.jpg" alt="">